 - a.
 Concrete mixture designs may incorporate: set retarders or hydration stabilizers, water reducers.
 Use the lowest practical cement factor by replacing a portion of it with pozzolanic admixtures or other proven local solutions. - b.
 Have adequate manpower to quickly place, finish and cure the concrete.
 Schedule the rate of concrete delivery that can be managed by the available placing crew and equipment. - c.
 Limit the addition of water at the job site -add water only on arrival at the job site to adjust the slump.
 Later additions should be avoided; in no instance should they exceed 10 - 15 l/m3.
 Never add water to concrete that is more than 1 hour old.
 (CTT-24) - d.
-Slabs on grade placed directly on vapour retarders (CTT 29) will require special precautions when finishing and curing to avoid cracking and other surface defects.e.
-Finish as soon as the sheen has left the surface; start curing as soon as finishing is completed.
-Con- - e.
+Slabs on grade placed directly on vapour retarders (CTT 29) will require special precautions when finishing and curing to avoid cracking and other surface defects. - e.
 Finish as soon as the sheen has left the surface; start curing as soon as finishing is completed.
 Continue curing for at least 3 days; cover to prevent evaporation or use a liquid membrane curing compound, or cure slabs with water.
 (See CTT-11) Using white pigmented membrane curing compounds will help to ensure proper coverage and will reflect heat from the concrete surface. - f.
 On dry and/or hot days, moisten the subgrade, forms and reinforcement prior to concrete placement.
 Avoid ponding of excess water. - g.
 Protect field test cylinders by shading and preventing evaporation.
 Field curing boxes with ice or refrigeration may be used to ensure a required 15 - 25°C curing environment is maintained for concrete test cylinders.
 (See CTT-9).

-Concrete Alberta 4944 Roper Road NW, Edmonton, Alberta T6B 3T7 Ph: 780-436-5645 Fax: 780-436-6503 Email: info@concretealberta.ca www.concretealberta.ca
+Concrete Alberta 9653 - 45 Avenue, Edmonton, Alberta T6E 5Z8 Ph: 780-436-5645 Fax: 780-436-6503 Email: info@concretealberta.ca www.concretealberta.ca